BACK PAIN CAUSES, SIGNS, SYMPTOMS & BEST TREATMENT OPTIONS

 The sciatic nerve is the longest in the body; it originates in the lower back and runs through each side of the pelvis and legs.
 When the sciatic nerve is compressed, the pain is felt in the buttock and thigh area.
 Sometimes the pain may extend up the calf and even into the foot.

 Sciatica is a painful condition that causes pain, numbness, tingling, or burning sensation along the sciatic nerve path.
-In some, sciatica only causes leg pain and numbness, but for most, it also causes pain in the lower back, buttons, and pelvis.
+In some, sciatica only causes leg pain and numbness, but for most, it also causes pain in the lower back, buttocks, and pelvis.

 Spinal Stenosis & Back Pain